 - The castle regularly hosts events and living history days in which volunteers dress, eat and live as they would have done in Norman and Medieval times.

 History ~ How Old is Corfe Castle

-Corfe Castle dates to the 11th century and the first phase of construction is thought to have been one of earliest castles in England to be built partly using stone — at the time the majority were made of earth and timber.
-Corfe Castle underwent major structural changes in the 12th and 13th centuries and likely stayed similar for the rest of its active use.
+Corfe Castle dates to about the 11th century with the first phase of construction thought to have been one of earliest castles in England to be built partly using stone — at the time the majority were made of earth and timber.
+In the 12th and 13th centuries Corfe Castle underwent major changes and likely stayed similar for the rest of its active use.

-In 1572, Corfe Castle left the Crown’s control when Elizabeth I sold it to Sir Christopher Hatton.
-Sir John Bankes bought the castle in 1635, and was the owner during the English Civil War.
-His wife, Lady Mary Bankes, led the defence of the castle when it was twice besieged by Parliamentarian forces.
-The first siege, in 1643, was unsuccessful, but by 1645 Corfe was one of the last remaining royalist strongholds in southern England and fell to a siege ending in an assault.
+In 1572, Corfe Castle left the Crown’s control when Elizabeth I sold it to Sir Christopher Hatton, then Sir John Bankes bought the castle in 1635, and the owner during the English Civil War.
+His wife Lady Mary Bankes led the defence of the castle when it was twice besieged by Parliamentarian forces.
+The first siege, in 1643 was unsuccessful, but by 1645 when Corfe was one of the last remaining royalist strongholds in southern England it fell to a siege ending in an assault.
 In March that year Corfe Castle was slighted (destroyed) on Parliament’s orders.

 Now owned by the National Trust, the castle is open to the public daily (excluding Christmas).
 It is protected as a Grade I listed building and a Scheduled Ancient Monument.

 Corfe Castle is built on a steep hill in a natural gap in a long line of chalk hills, created by two streams eroding the rock on either side.
 The name Corfe derives from the Old English ceorfan, meaning ‘a cutting’, referring to the gap and in Saxon times it was known as Corfe Gate.